NASA just landed on asteroid Bennu. What you need to know about the mission

 Osiris-Rex as a concept has been in existence since at least 2004, when a team of astronomers first proposed the idea to NASA.
 After more than a decade of development, the spacecraft launched from Cape Canaveral, Florida, on Sept.
 8, 2016, atop an Atlas V rocket from United Launch Alliance, a joint venture of Lockheed Martin and Boeing.
 The spacecraft spent the next 26 months cruising to Bennu, officially arriving on Dec.
 3, 2018.

 Since then, the mission team has spent nearly two years orbiting the diamond-shaped space rock, surveying and mapping its surface to select the best sampling spot.
-In recent months, rehearsals have begun ahead of the upcoming sample collection attempt, and now the team says it's ready to play TAG with Bennu.
+In recent months, rehearsals led up to the sample collection attempt.

 Why Bennu?